streamdata-gallery-organizations/box/_listings/box/shared-items-get-postman.md

   "info": {
     "name": "Box Shared Items",
     "_postman_id": "78afa934-b7c8-44c6-b66d-29f8686e364c",
     "description": "Shared items are any files or folders that are represented by a shared link.
-Shared items are different from other API resources in that a shared resource doesn’t necessarily have to be in the account of the user accessing it.
+Shared items are different from other API resources in that a shared resource doesn???t necessarily have to be in the account of the user accessing it.
 The actual shared link itself is used along with a normal access token.\nUsed to retrieve the metadata about a shared item when only given a shared link.
 Because of varying permission for shared links, a password may be required to retrieve the shared item.
 Once the item has been retrieved, you can make API requests against the actual resource /files/{id} or /folders/{id} as long as the shared link and optional password are in the header.", "schema": "https://schema.getpostman.com/json/collection/v2.0.0/" },
   "item": [